sanchayata-jain/party-planning-rest-api/README.md

 ## Summary

 A REST API using golang.
-This uses Postgres rather than SQL 5.7
-Please look at the sample api guide below to see how each endpoint works.
+This uses Postgres rather than SQL 5.7 as I had issues using sql 5.7 on my machine Please look at the sample api guide below to see how each endpoint works.

 ## Instructions to run: